 We’ve started this blog with general software engineer interview questions to help you better understand your candidates’ abilities.
 Select the questions that match your organization!

-1. How would you outline what computer software is and describe it to someone in non-technical words?
+Can you outline what computer software is and explain how you would describe it to someone in non-technical terms?

 Here are five of the most critical general software engineer interview questions taken from the above list and the answers you should be looking for as a recruiter.